 Next DC benefits from the strong secular growth trends in cloud computing, data use and connectivity.
 The Australian cloud services market is forecast to more than double in the next 5 years.
 The growth in demand for cloud services has been accelerated by the COVID-19 crisis.
 Assisted by this tailwind, Next DC’s earnings should multiply as the capacity of its existing data centres becomes fully utilised and as the capacity of its new data centres comes on-stream over the next couple of years.

-The audiences for traditional broadcast media like free-to-air TV and print are shrinking and becoming increasingly fragmented as they are disrupted by new digital media.
+The audiences for traditional broadcast media like free-to-air TV and print are shrinking and fragmenting as they are disrupted by new digital media.
 Against this backdrop, Out of Home advertising remains a very effective broadcast medium as it cannot be avoided by audiences.
-At the same time, increasing digitisation of Out of Home sites is enabling more dynamic, real-time messaging by advertisers and more sophisticated audience measurement is confirming to them the returns they are getting on this spend.
-All of these factors should assist the Out of Home format to capture an increasing share of the total advertising pie, to the benefit of oOh!media.
+At the same time, increasing digitalisation of Out of Home sites is enabling more dynamic, real-time messaging by advertisers and more sophisticated audience measurement is confirming to them the returns they are getting on this spend.
+These factors should enable the Out of Home format to capture an increasing share of the total advertising pie, to the benefit of Ooh!
+Media.

 PWR has a culture of innovation and invests a meaningful proportion of its revenues back into researching and developing new cooling solutions each year.
 We think this not only keeps PWR at the forefront of its existing markets but has the potential to broaden PWR’s customer base to include companies in other industries.